 You can import or export the contact list to share the local directory.
 The endpoint only supports the XML and CSV format contact lists.
-You can view local directory via the web user interface, remote control and the VCP40 phone.
-But you can only edit or delete the local directory via the web user interface and remote control.
+You can view local directory via web user interface, remote control and the video conferencing phone.
+But you can only edit or delete the local directory via web user interface and remote control.